One of the most common question cyclists have is,

 Finding the correct tire pressure for you and your bike requires you to understand and appreciate all the different factors that could affect the performance of your tires.

-Here are 7 of the most common factors that affects the tire pressure.
+Here are 7 of the most common factors that affect tire pressure.

 Your weight (body + bike) is arguably the most crucial aspect to consider when determining the right tire pressure for your bike.
 And that’s why I’ve stated earlier that it differs for each and every one of us, given that the other factors remain constant.